Student Rights & Safety

 Here are some steps you can take to help your friend:

-- Let your friend know he or she is not alone.
-Offer support, offer your time, and remind your friend of available resources.
+- Offer support.
+Let them know they are not alone, offer your time, and share available resources.

-- Empower your friend.
-Help your friend understand and consider options, let your friend make decisions, and offer to go along for support.
+- Empower them.
+Help them understand options, let them make decisions, and offer support.

-- If someone you know within the Lake Region State College community has experienced sexual misconduct, we can help you help them.
+If someone you know within the LRSC community has experienced sexual misconduct, we can help you help them.
 Sometimes, the most valuable advice comes from someone the individual already trusts.
-Whether you’re a friend, roommate, parent, or concerned member of our faculty or staff, we can point you to resources that you can share, as well as provide support for you through the process.
+Whether you are a friend, roommate, parent, or faculty or staff member, we can connect you with resources.
+We also provide support throughout the process.

 - Listen

-- Confirm the person’s safety.
-Ask them, “Are you safe right now?”
-If they say no, help them create a plan to get to a safe place.
-Call 911 if necessary.
+Confirm safety.
+Ask, “Are you safe right now?”
+If not, help them reach a safe place and call 911 if needed.

 - Refer

-- Help the person get medical care if needed.
+Assist the person in obtaining medical care if needed.

-- Help the person consider whether to make a report with the police or with the college.
+Help them decide whether to report to the police or the college.

-- Direct the person to on-campus or off-campus confidential counseling and advocacy resources.
+Connect them with confidential on- or off-campus counseling and advocacy resources.

 - Report, as required

-All Lake Region State College employees, including student employees, are considered responsible employees and are required to report incidents of sexual misconduct.
-As a responsible employee, you should explain your reporting responsibilities to the person who has disclosed the information to you.
+All LRSC employees, including student, are responsible employees required to report sexual misconduct.
+You should explain these reporting duties to anyone who discloses information to you.

-While you are not expected to act as a counselor, when you are with someone who has experienced sexual misconduct, you should be aware that the supportiveness of your response can be critical in the healing process.
-Though there is no one “right” way to respond, the following may serve as a guide identifying more or less helpful responses:
+You are not expected to act as a counselor.
+However, when someone has experienced sexual misconduct, your support can be critical to their healing.
+Though there is no single “right” response, the following may serve as a guide to more or less helpful responses.

 What you can do: